vgratian/smog/README.md

 rm bootstrap
 ```

-If you don't want to be asked too many questions, use the `-s` flag:
+If you don't want to be asked too many questions, use the `silent` argument:

 ```bash
 bash bootstrap silent